gir-ma/cse15l-lab-reports/Lab Report 2/Server and SSH Keys Lab Report 2 .md

 In a couple of sentences, describe something you learned from lab in week 2 or 3 that you didn’t know before.

 1. The first thing I learned and am happy about is doing ```ssh``` to connect between different host servers and client laptop.
-2. The other new and cool thing I learned is being able to connect to the servers from my laptops terminal through Virtual Studio Code.
+2. The other new and cool thing I learned is being able to connect to the servers from my laptops terminal through Visual Studio Code.